open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 through portals there leading to any other plane.
-If you enter a new plane or return to the plane you were on when casting this spell, your body and possessions are transported along the silver cord, allowing you to re-­enter your body as you enter the new plane.
+If you enter a new plane or return to the plane you were on when casting this spell, your body and possessions are transported along the silver cord, allowing you to re enter your body as you enter the new plane.
 Your astral form is a separate incarnation.
 Any damage or other effects that apply to it have no effect on your physical body, nor do they persist when you return to it.